thinkful-c11/danish-avi-saule/README.md

 $ npm install
 ```

-You can run it locally now with `npm run dev`, but the Google OAuth stuff won't work without your own credentials.
+You can run it locally now with `npm run dev`, but the Github OAuth stuff won't work without your own credentials.

 ### Get Github OAuth Credentials